PeterCamilleri/CX16/docs/virtual_machines.md

 virtual machine for the W65C02S processor.
 This will consist of code snippets to illustrate concepts rather than completed code for immediate use.
-It should be understood, that this study will be fraught with the need to make comprises.
+It should be understood, that this study will be fraught with the need to make compromises.
 It certainly cannot be ideal for all use cases.
 Hopefully the snippets will be of use or at least be an inspiration for even better efforts.